 Rates and Insurance

 Depending on your current health insurance provider or employee benefit plan, it is possible for services to be covered in full or in part.
-Please contact your provider to verify how your plan compensates you for psychotherapy services.
-We are in network with many Blue Cross Blue Shield plans.
+Please contact your provider to verify how your plan compensates you for psychotherapy services and if Harmony Holistic is considered an in network or out of network provider.
+We are in-network with many Blue Cross Blue Shield plans.

 We’d recommend asking these questions to your insurance provider to help determine your benefits: